Work Opportunity Tax Credit (WOTC): Meaning, Target Groups & Certification Process

 All employers of any size are eligible to claim the credit.
 However, there is a difference in what the credit is claimed against.
 Taxable employers claim the WOTC against income taxes, while tax-exempt employers can only claim the credit against payroll taxes – and only for wages paid to qualified veterans.

-How is WOTC Calculated?
+How Is WOTC Calculated?

-An employer may also claim the WOTC on 25% of wages on individuals who work fewer than 400 hours but at least 120 hours.
+An employer may also claim the WOTC on 25% of the wages on individuals who work fewer than 400 hours but at least 120 hours.

 If you employ certain qualified veterans, you can use up to $24,000 in wages when determining the WOTC.

 The U.S. Department of Labor (DOL) provides detailed information on the WOTC, including guidance, resources, and forms.

 Paychex also offers a WOTC calculator to help make the process easier.